haxeui/haxeui-guides/000-Getting Started/003-Backends/000-Composite Backends/005-haxeui-heaps.md

 ```

 ### Heaps
-haxeui-openfl also has a dependancy on Heaps, this can be installed via haxelib using the following command:
+haxeui-heaps also has a dependency on Heaps, this can be installed via haxelib using the following command:

 ```
 haxelib install heaps